-Quality Assurance maintains a complete, modern gemological testing laboratory at the Exchange Specialized Distribution Center (SPDC), located in Dallas, TX.
-Highly trained gemologists inspect fine jewelry shipments for overall merchandise quality, verifying conformance to specified requirements in many different categories including, but not limited to, stone quality, precious metal weights and contents, workmanship, and merchandise tagging.
+Quality Assurance maintains a gemological laboratory (gem lab) at the Exchange headquarters in Dallas, Texas.
+Highly trained gemologists can inspect fine jewelry products for overall merchandise quality, verifying conformance to specified requirements including, but not limited to, stone quality, precious metal weights and contents, workmanship, and merchandise tagging.
 Adherence to requirements set forth by the Federal Trade Commission, such as trademark and purity stamping is verified as well.
 Customer-owned merchandise submitted to gem lab for repair, refund, or trade-up is inspected similarly to the new shipment.

-Fine jewelry items are made to exact specifications, which are closely defined on each item’s unique Jewelry Cost Analysis Proposal Worksheet (JCAP).
-QA Gemologists use the JCAP when performing fine jewelry inspections to ensure that delivered merchandise meets all the specifications previously agreed upon by the buyer and the supplier.
-Jewelry Specifications are available to current and prospective The Exchange suppliers of jewelry.
+Fine jewelry items must be made to meet their specification sheets or the Exchange’s Jewelry Cost Analysis Proposal Worksheet, which are used in inspections by third party inspectors or the Exchange gemologists to ensure that merchandise meets all the specifications agreed upon by the Exchange buyer and the supplier.
 The Exchange also has specifications for mountings and chains, stamping, and tagging.

-Jewelry items will be inspected in their entirety, i.e. quality of diamond(s) and / or stone(s), quality of mounting, precious metal content, stamping and tagging.
-Diamonds shall be graded for clarity, cut and color based upon the Gemological Institute of America's (GIA's) diamond grading system in conjunction with the approved Jewelry Cost Analysis Proposal Worksheet.
+Jewelry items will be inspected for quality of diamond(s) and/or stone(s), quality of mounting, precious metal content, stamping and tagging.
+Diamonds shall be graded for clarity, cut and color based upon the Gemological Institute of America's (GIA's) diamond grading system in conjunction with the Exchange’s specification sheets for the merchandise.

 Diamonds shall be graded under 10 power (10x) binocular magnification using Gemological Institute of America's (GIA's) diamond grading system.
 Color grading shall be accomplished under diffused cool-white fluorescence lighting using a Diamond Colorimeter and a master diamond color grading set certified by the Gemological Institute of America (GIA).

 The following jewelry specifications are the minimum acceptable requirements for jewelry to be supplied to The Exchange.
 All jewelry supplied shall either meet or exceed the following: